How we use sheep for sustainability

 Bud break typically arrives shortly after spring begins in late-March, and we’re working hard to prepare for the start of the 2021 vintage.
 Until then, winter is still here, and our vines remain dormant for a bit longer.

 Before we officially kick off the new season, the vineyard must be weeded, tilled, and fertilized.
 Rather than relying on toxic sprays, fuel-powered machinery, or synthetic fertilizer, we invite nearly 300 sheep to visit for a month to help us with the job!
-This symbiotic relationship is a win-win; the flock enjoys Biodynamic and organic feed, allowing us to reduce greenhouse gas emissions, soil impaction, and labor costs – freeing our farm and vineyard staff to focus on pruning and preparing for the new growing season.
-Not to mention, we get to watch these sweet wooly creatures savor free reign of the vineyard, including the adorable baby lambs that were born while on our property!
+This symbiotic relationship is a win-win; the flock enjoys the cover crops growing vigorously between the vines, and in turn, they leave behind a nutrient dense, natural fertilizer for the vines to absorb.
+And for us working on the farm, we get to watch these sweet wooly creatures enjoying complete free reign of the vineyard, including the adorable baby lambs that occasionally are born while on our property!